Tourney of Stahleck

 Format & Rules

-• The Joust Tournament is played in 8 preliminary rounds (Swiss).
+• The Joust Tournament is likely played in 8 preliminary rounds (Swiss).
+The exact number of Swiss rounds depends on the player count.

 • After 8 rounds of Swiss, all players with five or fewer wins are eliminated from the tournament.
 All players with six or more wins progress to a Qualification Round that takes the form of a top 32 elimination bracket which will be filled up with byes.
 Players paired with a bye automatically progress to Top 16, the others play for their spot in Top 16.
 After that the top 16 players will advance and play single elimination rounds.